Who We Are

 Founder of Prism Capital Management, LLC

 Dieter Drews, JD founded Prism Capital Management to better help investors build their financial future.
-As a Financial Advisor in Seattle, Dieter believes in challenging the status quo.
+As an Investment Counselor in Seattle, Dieter believes in challenging the status quo.
 Often referred to as uniquely progressive and innovative, he knew that there had to be a better way.

 Dieter worked on Wall Street and at Charles Schwab & Co., Inc. where he assisted in creating “Private Client Service.”
 While with Schwab, he served as a Private Client Consultant, planning financial strategies for many of Schwab’s most affluent households.